-Court of Appeal says earlier review officer’s decision contains ‘palpable and overriding errors’
+Court says earlier review officer’s decision contains ‘palpable and overriding errors’

 “In my analysis, the reasons and decision of the RO [review officer] are reversible for ‘correctness’ and also contain ‘palpable and overriding errors’ of mixed fact and law," Justice Donald Lee wrote in an October decision Tallcree First Nation v Rath & Company.
 It involved a dispute heard in chambers over the contingency fee payable to the Alberta law firm of Rath & Company by Tallcree First Nations.